ansible/ansibullbot/ISSUE_HELP.md

 ##### core

-Members of the Ansible organization typically do all the maintainence on this module, so only they can approve changes.
+Members of the Ansible Core Team typically do all the maintainence on this module, so only they can approve changes.
 Expect reviews to take longer than most other modules because of the volume the core team has on a daily basis.

 ##### certified